June 17, 2025, 4:11 am | Read time: 3 minutes

 What the Strawberry Blossom Weevil Looks Like

 The strawberry blossom weevil is a three to four millimeter long, black-gray to dark brown snout beetle.
 Its red-brown antennae are notably attached to its long snout.
 The larvae are yellowish-white, legless, and have a brown head.
-The beetle overwinters in the mulch or humus layer and becomes active in spring–depending on the source, at temperatures between ten and 18 degrees Celsius.
+The beetle overwinters in the mulch or humus layer and becomes active in the spring–depending on the source, at temperatures between 50 and 64 degrees Fahrenheit.

 Control and Prevention of the Beetle

-In commercial cultivation, targeted treatment with approved pesticides is recommended when the damage threshold is reached–about one beetle per 100 square meters or the first appearance of bent stems.
+In commercial cultivation, targeted treatment with approved pesticides is recommended when the damage threshold is reached–such as one beetle per 1,000 square feet or the first occurrence of bent stems.
 In home gardens, it is usually sufficient to collect and destroy affected buds early.

 Other preventive measures include removing the mulch layer after harvest and cutting back leaves and runners to deprive the beetle of food and overwintering sites.
 Chemical control is not permitted in home gardens, as no insecticides are approved for strawberries.